 The first aspect is clearly attributed to the subsidence of potentially warmer air (i.e., air with a higher potential temperature).
-Consistent with the idealized simulations of Rampanelli et al. (2004), this can be explained by the existence of slope winds.
-Air is carried out of the valley along the slopes and replaced by subsiding air in the valley center.
+Consistent with the idealized simulations of Rampanelli et al. (2004), it can be explained by the existence of slope winds.
+Air is carried out of the valley along the slopes and is replaced by subsiding air in the valley center.
 The slope winds actually overshoot into the free atmosphere.
-This is shown for 21 August in Fig. 13, which shows contours of vertical velocity in a slice across the ridge east of surface station A1.
-Boundary layer air is vented into the free atmosphere in the manner described for example by Kossmann et al. (1999) or

-Henne et al. (2004).
-This explains why the subsidence heating dominates well above the crest height.
-Mountain venting begins in the morning hours, which is consistent with observations of De Wekker et al. (2004) in the Jungfraujoch region in central Switzerland.
+This case is shown for 21 August in Fig. 13, which shows contours of vertical velocity in a slice across the ridge east of surface station A1.
+Boundary layer air is vented into the free atmosphere in the manner described, for example, by Kossmann et al. (1999) or Henne et al. (2004).
+This phenomenon explains why the subsidence heating dominates well above the crest height.
+Mountain venting begins in the morning hours, which is consistent with the observations of de Wekker et al. (2004) in the Jungfraujoch region in central Switzerland.

-The other aspect leading to the observed stabilization of the valley atmosphere is the reduced net surface heating, which becomes effective in the afternoon once the strong up-valley winds have started.
+The other aspect leading to the observed stabilization of the valley atmosphere is the reduced net surface heating, which becomes effective in the afternoon once the strong upvalley winds have started.
 Being thermally driven, these winds advect potentially colder air up the valley axis.
 Above the TFDL, subsidence is strong enough to balance the cooling effect of the valley winds, resulting in a net positive advective heating contribution.
-Within the TFDL, the process appears to be more complicated, and a distinction needs to be made between the effects of the different flow and circulation patterns described in Section 3.
+Within the TFDL, the process appears to be more complicated, and a distinction needs to be made between the effects of the different flow and circulation patterns described in section 3.

-In slice N150, the up-valley wind is uniformly spread over the valley floor.
-The wind speed and thus the cooling next to the ground are relatively large (on the order of $5 \cdot 10^{-4}Ks^{-1}$ on all three simulation days).
-Moreover, the thermally-driven cross-valley circulation carries near-surface air from the shaded east-facing slope to the sunlit west-facing side, thus providing additional cooling.
+In slice N150, the upvalley wind is uniformly spread over the valley floor.
+The wind speed and thus the cooling next to the ground are relatively large (on the order of 5×10^{-4} K s-1 on all three simulation days).
+Moreover, the thermally driven cross-valley circulation carries near-surface air from the shaded east-facing slope to the sunlit west-facing side, thus providing additional cooling.
 Close to the surface, subsidence heating is not strong enough to balance these cooling contributions.
-In slice S150, the situation is different: as has been explained in Section 3a, the core of the valley wind is pushed from the valley center to the right over the sunlit heated west-facing slope.
-Thus, in the valley center, the cooling due to along-valley advection is reduced compared to N150.
-It can even be of opposite sign (Fig. 11e), because north of S150 the cold up-valley jet tends to meander back towards the valley center, leading to locally negative gradients in potential temperature in the along-valley direction.
-The curvature-induced clockwise secondary circulation, if strong enough, can lead to cross-valley advective heating, as the near-surface cross-valley flow comes from the west-facing sunlit slope (Fig. 11d,e).
-Moreover, this circulation advects potentially colder air from the 'lifted' core of the up-valley jet down to the ground (Fig. 6d and 7), resulting in the strong negative vertical advection which is observed on all three days in the TFDL (Figs. 11d-f).
+In slice S150, the situation is different: as has been explained in section 3a, the core of the valley wind is pushed from the valley center to the right over the sunlit heated west-facing slope.
+Thus, in the valley center, the cooling resulting from along-valley advection is reduced relative to that in N150.
+It can even be of opposite sign (Fig. 11e), because north of S150 the cold upvalley jet tends to meander back toward the valley center, leading to locally negative gradients in potential temperature in the along-valley direction.
+The curvature-induced clockwise secondary circulation, if strong enough, can lead to cross-valley advective heating, because the near-surface cross-valley flow comes from the west-facing sunlit slope (Figs. 11d,e).
+Moreover, this circulation advects potentially colder air from the "lifted" core of the upvalley jet down to the ground (Figs. 6d and 7), resulting in the strong negative vertical advection that is observed on all three days in the TFDL (Figs. 11d-f).